 With this foolproof plan in place, you can never get it wrong.
 In conclusion, before recovering your Gmail account, there are a few cautions that can help your account recovery a hitch-free one.

 First: Ensure your geographic location is consistent.
 For example, don't start the recovery process if you're in a different locale or country unless you must do so.

 Second: Start the recovery process from a computer or device you use regularly.
 Do not try out your new tablet or a friend's device to recover your Gmail account.

 Third: Use the browser that you use consistently to access Google services.

 You are now ready!
 Let's look at the recovery process.

 To initiate the process, visit accounts.google.com/signin/recovery.

 You will be asked on Google to enter the account you want to recover, followed by a series of questions.
 All of which are designed to help Google verify your identity and retrieve your account.

-Make sure that you always have a copy of Gamil account and password, written down in your notebook or stored in your mobile phone.
-On every email page, there is a help centre which offers detailed instruction.
+Make sure that you always have a copy of the Gmail account and password, written down in your notebook, or stored on your mobile phone.
+On every email page, there is a help center which offers detailed instruction.
 You should try looking at it first to see if it's useful or not.
 Bear in mind to keep your security information up to date.
-All the personal information like phone number or alternative email address should always be active so that you can be contacted easily.
+All the personal information like a phone number or alternative email address should always be active so that you can be contacted easily.
 On the Internet, there is a lot of help.
-Typing your problem and ask for the Internet users to help is also a great idea.
+Typing your problem and ask for Internet users to help is also a great idea.